Top Travel Tips on how to Transition From Travelling as a Couple to a New Family.

 So, you have finally decided to take the plunge and take your little one on his/her first big trip.
-Whilst you and your partner are seasoned travellers and travelled well together prior to having a family, it is a completely different ball game when you’re lugging a young child with you.
+Whilst you and your partner are seasoned travellers and travelled well together prior to having a family, it is a completely different ball game when you’re lugging a young child with you and travel as a new family.
 All the normal packing routines, adventure packed itineraries and late night outings are now things of the past.
 In order to be well prepared for this transition and to avoid disappointment, here are some tips on how you can enjoy your first holiday as a family:

 Be Prepared.
 Do as much research as you can about travelling with a young child.
 This includes what you may need to know on their first flight, the best types of accommodation, what to pack in both carryon and check in luggage and modes of transportation that would be most convenient and comfortable for the whole family.
 If you are well equipped with the basic requirements, you will be better prepared for any unforseen curveballs.